codership/documentation/galeracluster/source/documentation/administration.rst

 - :doc:`scriptable-sst`

   When nodes send and receive State Snapshot Transfers, they manage the process through external scripts that call the standard state transfer methods.
-In event that you require additional functionality than what is available by default, you can use scripts to implement your own custom state snapshot transfer methods.
+If you require additional functionality than what is available by default, you can create a script to implement your own custom state snapshot transfer methods.

 - :doc:`system-tables`